 Violation Correction Eligibility

-A non-immigrant alien who has failed to maintain status may apply for a correction of the record or reinstatement for lawful status at the discretion of the DOS (Department of State), but only under limited conditions specified in Immigration Regulations.
+A J-1 exchange visitor who has failed to maintain status may apply for a correction of the record or reinstatement for lawful status at the discretion of the DOS (Department of State), but only under limited conditions.

-Correction of the Record may be considered if the following are applicable:
+A correction of the record may be considered if the following are applicable:

-• No more than 120 days have passed since the infraction occurred
+• No more than 120 days have passed since the infraction occurred; and,

 • Your violation of the regulations was not substantive

-Reinstatement may be considered if the following can be proved:
+Reinstatement may be considered if the following can be demonstrated:

-• You have not knowingly or willfully failed to obtain or maintain required health insurance at all time while in the U.S.
+• You have not knowingly or willfully failed to obtain or maintain required health insurance at all time while in the U.S.; and,

 • You were not engaged in unauthorized employment